Do you qualify to apply outside of open enrollment?

 And provide 1 of these:

-Gaining or becoming a dependent through the birth of a child, adoption, or placement for adoption
+Gaining or becoming a dependent through the birth of a child, adoption, foster care, or placement for adoption or foster care

-Effective date will be the date of birth, adoption, or placement for adoption.
+Effective date will either be the date of birth, adoption, foster care, or placement for adoption or foster care OR the first of the month following the event date.

 |Birth of a child